 Treatment for early stage cervical cancer - cancer that is confined to the cervix - has a good success rate.
 The further the cancer has spread out of the area it originated from, the lower the success rate tends to be.

-Early stage cancer treatment options
+Early stage cervical cancer treatment options

-Advanced cancer is also referred to as invasive cancer because it has invaded other areas.
-This type of cancer requires more extensive treatment.
-The patient will typically be treated with either radiotherapy or a combination of radiotherapy and chemotherapy.
+Advanced cancer is also referred to as invasive cancer because it has invaded other areas of the body.
+This type of cancer requires more extensive treatment and a person will typically be treated with either radiotherapy or a combination of radiotherapy and chemotherapy.

 In the later stages of cancer, palliative therapy is administered to relieve symptoms and improve quality of life.